Beastvour/Java-Simple-Program/README.md

 Simple Java Program With Database

 # Installation
-If you are a biginner just use xampp , it so easy to manage .
+If you are a beginner just use xampp , it so easy to manage .

 1. Import bir.sql to xamppy
 2. Use Netbeans to run the form